YourMobileGeek/100DaysOfCode2019/README.md

   > Added minor features to the automata thing.

 * Day 72
-  > Only research for the next module of GHCE
+  > Only research for the next module of GHCE.

-*Day 73
+* Day 73
+  > Made a representation of Langton's ant.
+Its a repo here.
+Nowhere near complete yet.
+Also, maybe i will try to complete the module of GHCE.
+Let's see.